The Pastoral Center

 The Diocese of San Bernardino opened the Inland Empire's first and only consecrated burial site, Our Lady Queen of Peace Catholic Cemetery, in 2005.
 The cemetery sits on 30 acres in the City of Colton at 3510 E. Washington St. in Colton, near Reche Canyon Road.

-The first five-acre phase of the property has been completed and development of the second phase is underway.
 Our Lady Queen of Peace offers the full spectrum of burial options including ground burial, lawn crypts, crypts and cremation niches in All Souls Chapel and Mausoleum and ground burial for cremated remains.
 The cemetery also offers private estates, bench estates and built-to-suit private mausoleums.